techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 As a summary of what we have done — We installed Angular CLI and initialized a new project based on the latest Angular 9 version.
 Then, we created a REST API using `json-server` based on a JSON file.
 In the next step of our Angular 9 tutorial, we'll learn how to set up `HttpClient` in our Angular 9 project.

-## Angular Tutorial, Step 4 — Setting up Angular 9 HttpClient in our Example Project
+##   Step 4 — Setting up Angular 9 HttpClient in our Example Project

 In this step, we'll proceed to set up the `HttpClient` module in our example.